astral-sh/uv/PIP_COMPATIBILITY.md

 but will respect any such existing distributions during resolution, list them with `uv pip list` and `uv pip freeze`, and uninstall them with `uv pip uninstall`.

+## Build constraints

+When constraints are provided via `--constraint` (or `UV_CONSTRAINT`), uv will _not_ apply the constraints when resolving build dependencies (i.e., to build a source distribution).
+Instead, build constraints should be provided via the dedicated `--build-constraint` (or `UV_BUILD_CONSTRAINT`) setting.

+pip, meanwhile, applies constraints to build dependencies when specified via `PIP_CONSTRAINT`, but not when provided via `--constraint` on the command line.

+For example, to ensure that `setuptools 60.0.0` is used to build any packages with a build dependency on `setuptools`, use `--build-constraint`, rather than `--constraint`.

 ## `pip compile` defaults

 There are a few small but notable differences in the default behaviors of `pip compile` and